Rizwan-Ishaq/SocialGraphPage/index.md

 Without further ado, let's examine the history of philosophy:

 # The History of Philosophy
+<h1 id="the_history_of_philosophy">The History of Philosophy</h1>

-First we are to see, how the world of philosophy have evolved throughout history and who, have been the driving forces in this development - and whether we find, what we expect, or discover something unexpected!
+First we are to see, how the world of philosophy have evolved throughout history and who, have been the driving forces in this development - and whether we find, what we expect, or discover something new!

 ## The Ancient Philosophers: Year 1000 BC to Year 0 AD